 Today I covered 18.5 miles, 29.8 km.
 I also managed to catch the people who I’d been with.
 On my way up to camp I also explored a couple of small caves on the side of the trail.
 Arrival at camp was a little late, which didn’t leave me much time to set up, make dinner, and rest for tomorrow.

 I woke up this morning early enough to see the sun rising from behind the side of the valley.
-I’m hoping to leave early this morning and hike a long day to catch up with the others, who are about 4 miles ahead.
+I was hoping to leave early this morning and hike a long day to catch up with the others, who are about 4 miles ahead.

 For most of the morning the trail was quite flat.
 I did have to climb over two small ridges though, the first one was where the others had camped last night.
 When I got to the tentsites, I saw a note in the sand telling me that the others were planning to camp 15.7 miles ahead.